A classification of complex rank 3 vector bundles on complex projective 5-space: A count of rank bundles on

 Passing to the $E_\infty$-page of the Serre spectral sequence for Equation~\eqref{eq:Serre1} we see that $m^*U$ is detected by and therefore $m^*U=U + P^1 \iota_7' -\iota_4\iota_7'+\iota_2^2\iota_7'-\iota_2\iota_9',$ completing the proof of the claim. \end{proof}

-\begin{rmk} Instead of analyzing the tower of Diagram~\ref{post1}, we could transpose over the skeleton-truncation adjunction and instead lift a map $\sk^0(\CP^5)\to \c{BU(3)}{3}$ up the higher skeleta of $\CP^5$.
-The action of $\op{coker}(U\circ -)$ corresponds to the action of $\pi_{10}\c{BU(3)}{3}$ on lifts of a given map $\sk^9\CP^5 \to \c{BU(3)}{3}$ to the $10$-skeleton.
+\begin{rmk} Instead of analyzing the tower of Diagram~\ref{post1}, we could transpose over the skeleton-truncation adjunction in the homotopy, and instead build a map by working up the skeleton of $\CP^5$.
+The action of $\op{coker}(U\circ -)$ corresponds to the action of a quotient of $\pi_{10}\c{BU{ }(3)}{3}$ on lifts of a given map $\sk^9\CP^5 \to \c{BU{ }(3)}{3}$ to the $10$-skeleton.
 This shows that the action from Construction~\ref{const:action_Z3} is the relevant one. \end{rmk}

 \subsecl{$2$-complete rank $3$ vector bundles on $\CP^5$}{subsec:2local}